nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/2023-09-MibiNet-CEPLAS-StartYourARC/Block00-Preparation.md

 # ARC Commander Installation

-Please install the latest version of the ARC Commander and dependencies for your operating system according to the [manual's setup instructions](https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/ArcCommanderManual/index.html).
+Please install the latest version of the ARC Commander and dependencies for your operating system according to the <a href="https://nfdi4plants.org/nfdi4plants.knowledgebase/docs/ArcCommanderManual/index.html" target="_blank">manual's setup instructions</a>.

 Check if the ARC Commander is functional by displaying the ARC Commander version and help menu: